firstdraft/guides/deploying-to-heroku.md

      ![](/assets/deployed.png)

- 1. If you visit the URL that Heroku gave you, you might see an error, due to migrations pending:
+ 1. Yay, our app is live on the internet!
+And not just a Cloud9 Preview.
+Barring any issues, all we've done so far is:

+     ```
+     heroku login
+     heroku create your-app-name-production --remote=production
+     git push production master
+     ```

+ 1. As you continue to build the application, you simply commit your changes as usual at `/git`; when you are ready to deploy your changes, from the Terminal,

+    ```
+    git push production HEAD:master -f
+    ```

+ 1. Some issues that you might run into:

+    1. You will inevitably have errors occur on your production server, but the error messages there will not be as helpful as the ones we see on our development servers:

      ![](/assets/migrations pending.png)

-     The first thing to notice is that error messages look different in production mode.
      They don't give you the gory details of what went wrong, which makes sense because our users shouldn't see all that.

      So then how do we know what went wrong so that we can fix it?
 We'll see some more advanced tools later, but your first and foremost debugging tool is always **the server log**.
 In order to see the log of what's happening on our Heroku server, run the command: